survos/survos/packages/grid-group-bundle/README.md

 # Grid Group Bundle

 Under development!
+And will probably be replaced by Pixy/Pixie/KeyValue bundle, which uses Sqlite instead of csv.
+But some tools here could be helpful.

 A bundle to manipulate a set of CSV files as a database.
 The idea is to avoid having to create temporary entities or models during the data import.

 ## CsvParser
-The [CSV Reader](https://csv.thephpleague.com/9.0/reader/) class is an excellent way to read records from a database.
+The [CSV Reader](https://csv.thephpleague.com/9.0/reader/) class is an excellent way to read records from csv.

 ```php
 $csv = Reader::createFromPath('/path/to/file.csv', 'r');